Joseph John Skelton: Works

 All-Hallows-the-Great, 1812 engraving by Joseph Skelton after John Coney.

 At Oxford he published Oxonia Antiqua Illustrata (1823); Antiquities of Oxfordshire, from drawings by F. Mackenzie (1823); Pietas Oxoniensis, or Records of Oxford Founders (1828); and Engraved Illustrations of Antient Arms and Armour from the Collection at Goodrich Court from the Drawings, and with the Descriptions of Dr. Meyrick, (2 volumes, 1830).
 He also engraved the heading to the Oxford almanacks for the years 1815 to 1831, from drawings by F. Mackenzie and C. Wild; and executed a set of fifty-six etchings of the antiquities of Bristol after Hugh O'Neill, 1825.
 His Oxfordshire notes and collections are in the Bodleian Library.
+In 1828, he prepared dozens of plates for Rev. William Morgan Kinsey’s Portugal Illustrated; in a Series of Letters (1st edition, London: Treuttel, Würtz, and Richter, w/ 42 plates; 2nd edition, London: Treuttel and Würtz, Treuttel Jun. and Richter, 1829, with 44 plates), a work now highly prized in Portugal as a collector’s item.

 In France he engraved many of the plates to Charles Gavard's Galeries Historiques de Versailles, 1836; Jean Vatout's Le Château d'Eu, 1844; and Eusèbe Girault de Saint-Fargeau's Les Beautés de la France, 1850.